 7. Closing Deals

-When closing deals, focus more on your customer and what they’re getting out of it.
-Listen to the potential customer and sign a mutually beneficial agreement to establish a strong connection.
+When closing deals, focus more on your customer and what they’re getting out of the deal than it.
+Listen to the prospect and sign a mutually beneficial agreement to establish a strong connection.

 8. Nurturing Relationships

-A sales process does not end when you sign a contract.
+A sales process does not end when you close a deal or you sign a contract.
 That is just the beginning of your relationship with a customer.

 You should improve your current sales process if your team doesn’t follow up with their customers.
 After signing the contract, sales reps should confirm that customers have received what they agreed on.